Raspberry Pi 5: Release date, information and specifications

 Like most new Raspberry Pi models, the Raspberry Pi 5 comes with a drastic increase in performance.
 Eben Upton reports an overall increase of 2 to 3 times over the Raspberry Pi 4.

-Let’s explore the new features that are announced for this new version.
+Let’s explore the new features that were announced for this new version.

 Processor

 Since the first Raspberry Pi model, each new major model (B series) came with a CPU upgrade.
-The Raspberry Pi 5 follows this trend, but come with a larger boost than usual.
+The Raspberry Pi 5 follows this trend, but comes with a larger boost than usual.

 The Raspberry Pi 5 includes a quad-core 64-bit ARM Cortex-A76 CPU, running at 2.4GHz.